 - Two passport size photos.

-- A $75.00 (US$) processing fee in addition to the departmental processing fee.
-The departmental fee must be sent directly to the Department of Psychology, NOT the International Admissions Office.
+- A $75.00 (US$) processing fee in addition to the departmental processing fee should be paid at the time of your application submission.
+Fee must be paid online via CollegeNet.

 Please forward all materials to: